beeminder/road/README.md

 This server should also be embeddable in Glitch.
 The following paths are available:

-  * `/editor`  : Client-side graph and interactive road editor for example goals
+  * `/editor`  : Client-side graph and interactive graph editor for example goals
   * `/sandbox` : Client-side sandbox to create and experiment with dummy goals
   * `/login`   : Authorizes these pages to access your Beeminder goals
   * `/logout`  : De-authorizes access to your Beeminder goals
-  * `/road`    : Client-side graph and interactive road editor for your Beeminder goals
+  * `/road`    : Client-side graph and interactive graph editor for your Beeminder goals

 The last three require setting up oauth redirect uri configuration properly with beeminder servers, so it would require proper settings